jakeshaw61/Rock-Paper-Scissors/README.md

 - I want to be able to keep trying to improve my score.

 ### As a returning user:
-- I want to feel I am familiar with the site.
+- I want to feel that i am familiar with the site.
 - I want to be able to remember how to play.

 ## Design